We are taking in the sights along the spectacular three-mile stretch of white sands of Venezuela’s Playa El Agua (The Water Beach).

 Although she pursued a career in fashion design, something did not feel quite right about the career move.
 During this same period, she was a new mother going through a difficult divorce.

-In 1995, she decided to take her year old daughter and leave Venezuela for Miami, Florida.
-It was in Miami that she realized her appreciation for art and nature was better suited for jewelry design.
+In 1995, she decided to leave Venezuela for Miami, Florida with her year-old daughter.
+It was in Miami that she grasped her appreciation for art and nature was better suited for jewelry design.

-As she experimented with different types of gemstones, and textures she also realized how much she loved working with the raw beauty of semi-precious stones and marrying evocative symbolism with design.
+As she experimented with different types of gemstones, and materials she also discovered how much she loved working with the raw beauty of semi-precious stones and marrying evocative symbolism with design.

 Her designer jewelry collections are created to accentuate very different types of women: those with a "bold sense of style;" the casual, free-spiri; and women who possess an elusive yet spontaneous wild streak.